Last Updated on April 1, 2022

 Humanity’s ecological footprint is measured by a population’s demand for plant-based food and fiber products, livestock and fish products, timber and other forest products, space for urban infrastructure, and forest to absorb its carbon dioxide emissions from fossil fuels.

-Both these are measured in global hectares, which is equivalent to 10,000 square meters or 2.47 acres.
-Each city, state or nation’s ecological footprint can be compared to its biocapacity.
+These are measured in global hectares, which is equivalent to 10,000 square meters or 2.47 acres.
+Each city, state, or nation’s ecological footprint can be compared to its biocapacity.
 If the population’s demand for resources exceeds the supply, that region runs on an ecological deficit.

 So how do places in deficit meet demands?
 They import, liquidate their own ecological assets (ex: overfishing), and emit carbon dioxide into the atmosphere.